timcdlucas/translucent_interpretable_ML_review/translucent.md

 #### Non-parametric, non-statistical models

-Finally, I fitted a random forest model [@breiman2001random; @wright2015ranger] as an example of a non-statistical, non-parametric model add they tend to be easy to use, with few hyperparameters, and are robust to overfitting.
+Finally, I fitted a Random Forest model [@breiman2001random; @wright2015ranger] as an example of a non-statistical, non-parametric model as they tend to be easy to use, with few hyperparameters, and are robust to overfitting.
 A Random Forest is an ensemble of decision trees with each tree being fitted to a reason bootstrap sample of the input data and a random sample of the covariates.
-Random forests using the ranger package via caret have three hyperparameters.
+Random Forests using the ranger [@wright2015ranger] package via caret have three hyperparameters.
 Split rule, which determines how the decision tree splits are chosen, was set to 'variance'.
 The maximum number of data points at a leaf, which can be used to prevent overfitting was selected by cross-validation (figure @fig:rfhyp).
 Finally, the number of randomly selected covariates to be used to build each tree (mtry) was also selected by cross-validation (figure @fig:rfhyp).